 Among other events throughout the year, the island is host to two annual festivals as well.
 Days at the Docks is held in April and Festival By The Sea in October.
 The festivals feature arts and crafts, food vendors, contests, live entertainment and children’s activities.

 In 1756, Benjamin Holden purchased four mainland tracts and the island between his plantation and the ocean.
 Benjamin and his sons used the island for fishing and cattle grazing.

-John Holden, Benjamin’s grandson, started a commercial fishery on the island and in 1924 surveyed a section which he called Holden Beach Resort, the plat of which represented the first subdivision of beach property in Brunswick County.
-In 1925, he built the Holden Beach bridge; it was subsequently destroyed by the Inland Waterway construction.
-He then negotiated with the state of North Carolina for the institution of a public ferry to reach the island, but he did not live to see the ferry begin operation in 1934.
+John Holden, Benjamin’s grandson, started a commercial fishery on the island and surveyed a section in 1924 which he called Holden Beach Resort.
+This plat represented the first subdivision of beach property in Brunswick County.
+In 1925, he built the Holden Beach bridge; which was destroyed by the Inland Waterway construction.
+He then negotiated with the state of North Carolina for a public ferry to reach the island.
+Unfortunately, he did not live to see it begin operation in 1934.

 Luther S. Holden, John’s son, operated the old hotel that his father had built, started development of the property nearby and became a permanent resident in 1946.
 Soon afterwards, Luther’s son, John F., began building other homes and renting them to vacationers.
-John F. and his wife Johnsie actually began the development of Holden Beach that would slowly become the Holden Beach that we know today.
+John F. and his wife Johnsie began the development of the island that would slowly become the Holden Beach that we know today.

-By 1954, the island had about 300 homes and a turnbridge.
-After that year's destructive Hurricane Hazel, which hit on Oct.
-15, 1954, the rebuilding was slow.
-On February 14, 1969, the island was incorporated, and in May of 1986, the Town dedicated a new high-rise steel and concrete bridge, allowing better access to the then more than 1,900 homes on the island.
+By 1954, the island had about 300 homes and a turn bridge.
+Hurricane Hazel hit on Oct.
+15, 1954 and led to near complete destruction of the island.
+The island was slowly rebuilt and on February 14, 1969, the island was incorporated.
+In May of 1986, the Town dedicated a new high-rise steel and concrete bridge, allowing better access to the more than 1,900 homes on the island at the time.